-Viburnum often get a bad press because some varieties frequent landscaping around supermarkets and stores, but Viburnums are a lovely garden shrub with a great variety including both evergreen and deciduous.
+Viburnum often get a bad press because some varieties are frequently used in landscaping around supermarkets and stores, but Viburnums are a lovely garden shrub with a great variety both evergreen and deciduous.
 Viburnum is hardy, easy to grow, and tolerant of most conditions apart from exposed sites with chill winds.
 Viburnum will grow in sun or partial shade and is a great addition to shrub border with very attractive flowers, often scented and with berries in the Autumn.

 The varieties illustrated above will grow up to 3 meters and are very easy requiring little or no attention from one year to the next.
 Illustrated above right is Viburnum tinus, hardy and evergreen with lovely white flowers during late winter and early spring for a long period followed by berries.
 Most of the evergreen Viburnums have white /cream or tinged pink flowers although some are summer flowering such as V japonica and odoratissimum, which as the suggests, is scented.